Autodesk/maya-hydra/doc/build.md

 ##### Arguments

-There are four arguments that must be passed to the script:
+There are at least four arguments that must be passed to the script:

 | Flags                 | Description                                                                           |
 |--------------------   |-------------------------------------------------------------------------------------- |